-- (iv) Any material commitments for capital expenditures, the general purpose of such commitments, and the expected sources of funds for such expenditures should be described; - •EEI Corp., a major subsidiary under the HI Group, continues to have a strong construction pipeline domestically.
-Major additions to its project pipeline will require additional investments in new capital equipment in order for EEI to deliver its projects to its customers. - EEI expects to be able to pay for its capital equipment acquisitions through a combination of internally generated funds and new borrowings.
+(iv) Any material commitments for capital expenditures, the general purpose of such commitments, and the expected sources of funds for such expenditures should be described;

+EEI Corp. continues show an increase in its construction activities from its ongoing domestic projects, a majority of which are from infrastructure projects.
+Its current project pipeline will require additional investments in new capital equipment in order for EEI to deliver its projects to its customers.

+This will be finance through a combination of internally generated funds and new borrowings.

-- iPeople, inc.'s subsidiary Malayan Education System, Inc. (MESI) (Operating under the name of Mapua University) is constructing a new campus on a 0.5-hectare property in Makati.
+iPeople, inc.'s subsidiary Malayan Education System, Inc. (MESI) (Operating under the name of Mapua University) is constructing a new campus on a 0.5-hectare property in Makati.
 Completion of the construction is expected in time for the Academic Year 2020-2021.
 The total project is estimated at around P2.5 billion and will be funded partially by debt.

-Except for the construction of new campus of MESI and the expansion of EEI's production, there is no material commitment on capital expenditures other than those performed in ordinary course of trade of business. - (v) Any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales or revenues or income from continuing operations should be described.
-If the registrant knows of events that will cause material change in the relationship between costs and revenues (such as known future increases in cost of labor or materials or price increases or inventory adjustments), the change in the relationship shall be disclosed. - For iPeople Inc., there are two factors that are expected to affect the enrolment, profitability and cash flows of iPeople, inc. and its subsidiary schools: - (1) The continuing effects of the K+12 transition will still be felt until normalization of enrolment is achieved in AY 2021-22. - (2) Universal Access to Quality Tertiary Education Act (RA10931) had its first-time implementation in the AY 2018-19.
-There was a decline in college freshman intake in private schools as a result.
-A large portion of the incoming freshman had applied with SUC/LUCs to avail of the free education under the Act. - The car dealerships benefit from new product and new variant introductions by Honda and Isuzu.
-During such periods, Honda and Isuzu unit sales are expected to increase significantly.
+Except for the construction of new campus of MESI and the expansion of EEI's production, there is no material commitment on capital expenditures other than those performed in ordinary course of business.

+- (v) Any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales or revenues or income from continuing operations should be described.
+If the registrant knows of events that will cause material change in the relationship between costs and revenues (such as known future increases in cost of labor or materials or price increases or inventory adjustments), the change in the relationship shall be disclosed. - For iPeople, inc., the merger by and between iPeople and AC Education took effect last May 02, 2019 enabling accelerated growth and providing a wider suite of academic offering and stronger career prospects for the students of the Group.
+The merger will also unlock synergies between House of Investments and Ayala Corp. increasing iPeople Group's capacity to deliver quality education, aimed not only at educating the Filipino youth but also at preparing their graduates to become major players in sustainable businesses driven by adaptive technology.

+Due to the implementation of the Universal Access to Tertiary Education Act (RA10931 in AY 2018-19, the influx of college freshmen students in our schools was lower than expected.
+This is because a large portion of the incoming freshman population in the localities that our schools operate in applied with SUC/LUCs to avail of free education under the Act.
+This resulted in a decline in college freshmen intake not only in our schools but also in other private schools offering tertiary education.

+Other than the aforementioned merger and RA10931, there is no known trend, event or uncertainty that have had or that are reasonably expected to have a material impact on the net sales or revenues or income of the Group from continuing operations.

+• For EEI, the government's build-build program is a material favorable opportunity.